Summary

 Nestor found 30-40 years of government studies showing indoor CO2 tanks cognition -- schools see 50% drops in test scores.

-"In the hotels that have the big plaques outside that say LEED certified, green certified, that are the most expensive, have by far the worst quality air."
+"And you know this because you're recording the CO2 levels.
+And what I've found is in the hotels that have the big plaques outside that say LEED certified, green certified, that are the most expensive, have by far the worst quality air.
+I've recorded 2,800 parts per million waking up in one of these hotels.
+Wow.
+I was joking, but I nailed it.
+No."